Welcome to our recently updated guide to keeping young children safe in the home.

 Every year, parents take thousands of children to the hospital with injuries caused in the home or garden.

-This page is a great resource so please share it on Facebook and don’t forget to bookmark us.
+This page is a great resource so please share it on Facebook or other social media sites and don’t forget to bookmark us.

 Falls are the number one cause of injuries to children with around 17000 under-fives being admitted to hospital each year.